UFO-Studios/TheAlienDoctor.com/To-do.md

 - Go to the releases tab to see the latest source code thats actually on the server.

 **Other things**
 - I want to try and make all the URLs non case sensitive.
-I think I found a way that envolves using
+I think I found a way that envolves using the ".htaccess" file on the web server and the 404.html page.
+- I am considering trying to find someone else to help as well?
+I think the area that (at least I) need the most help in is css